michaelfester/docs/docs/reference/data-sources/airtable.md

 {% figure src="/docs/reference/data-sources/airtable/empty-rows-in-the-airtable-will-still-be-shown-in-your-project.png" caption="Empty rows in Glide caused by Airtable data filters" /%}

 {% callout %}
-It’s best practice to keep at least one view in your Airtable base that has no filters or customizations.
+It's best practice to keep at least one view in your Airtable base that has no filters or customizations.
 This way, you can see all the records in that base and know what will be brought into Glide.
 {% /callout %}

 ### Columns vs. fields